achristen/Gridded-Turbulent-Source-Area/README.md

       PARAM_USTAR     DOUBLE  Friction velocity
       PARAM_XSI       DOUBLE  Flux length scale

+### fpr_write_cumulative_ncdf.pro
+(source code of compiled "fpr_write_ncdf.sav")

+This code aggregates a cumulative flux source area ('footprint') file by averaging multiple individual footprint files form multiple time steps.
+The individual files must have been generated in netCDF format by #fpr_write_ncdf# and have the same dimensions.
+By selectively choosing files, one can create cumulative footprints for specific cases (e.g. night, day).

+#### Optional inputs include:

+*  ncfiles : stringarray.
+This is an optional parameter that supplies of a string array of paths to all individual foortprint files that should be aggregated.
+If not provided, a file dialog will promt the user to select multiple footprint files.

+* outfile. string (path).
+This is the file path to which the cumulative file (to be created) will be written to.
+If not provided, a file dialog will promt the user to choose the name and location of the cumulative footprint output.

+* "description". string.
+This is a used-defined, optional description that allows to place a description into the netCDF output, e.g. "night-time cases".

 ## References

 <a name="korman"></a> Kormann, R, and Franz X Meixner.
 2001.
 'An Analytical Footprint Model for Non-Neutral Stratification.'
 Boundary-Layer Meteorology 99 (2): 207–24.